What Is Bitcoin & How Does It Work?

 Is Bitcoin A Good Investment?

-Bitcoin and cryptocurrencies, in general, are highly volatile assets because they are part of an unregulated market.
+Bitcoin and other cryptocurrencies such as Ethereum, in general, are highly volatile assets because they are part of an unregulated market.
 Bitcoin is a new market and behaves like the penny stock market as it can be heavily influenced by external factors, not purely economic - such as social media attention.
 However, Bitcoin's volatility has an upside because it can generate higher gains than the stock market, which is why investors are increasing their exposure with Bitcoin price estimates by industry experts of more than $100,000 within the next 12 months.

-Bitcoin is a good investment despite frequent price corrections and growing concerns around regulations.
+Buying cryptocurrencies such as Bitcoin can be a good investment despite frequent price corrections and growing concerns around regulations.
 The Bitcoin price has historically outperformed traditional assets each year.
-The digital currency has been labeled as the "best-performing asset of the last decade".
+Bitcoin has been labeled as the "best-performing asset of the last decade".
 Furthermore, according to research by Charlie Bilello from the firm Compound Capital Advisors, Bitcoin has produced an average annualized return of 230% which is more than 10 times higher than the second-ranked asset class.
+Most industry experts anticipate the volatility to reduce as the industry matures, thus reducing the possibility that Bitcoin will ever crash to zero in the future.

 How Do You Buy Bitcoins?